jimmyff/deckorator/README.md

 ### outputPdfSheet(...)

 Outputs a sheet of PDF components.
 Provide it with the sheet size, a list of `GameComponent` and it will lay the components out.
 You can also provide optional parameters for:

  1. `bleed` : bleed for artwork
  1. `seperateFiles` : Each page of components will be seperate PDFs
  1. `seperateFilesSeperateBacks` : If using `seperateFiles` you can have front and back in same file by setting this to false.
  1. `componentOutline` will outline your components for cutting.
 Note this is only advised if creating a rough draft.
 If using for production just leave the default cut lines on which will not enter the bleed.
- 1. backSheetOffsetVertical : Useful for duplex printing, if the reverse side of the print has a vertical offset set that here.
+ 1. `backSheetOffsetVertical` Useful for duplex printing, if the reverse side of the print has a vertical offset set that here.
- 1. backSheetOffsetHorizontal : Useful for duplex printing, if the reverse side of the print has a horizontal offset set that here.
+ 1. `backSheetOffsetHorizontal` Useful for duplex printing, if the reverse side of the print has a horizontal offset set that here.

 ### outputPdfCard(...)

 Outputs a PDF card.

+## package:deckorator/image.dart

+Image processing related tools.

+### resizePng(...)

+Resizes a single PNG file

+### resizePngs(...)

+Resizes numerous PNG files.